Xilinx/kria-dfx-apps/README.md

   2. Decompress using "xz --decompress iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img.xz"
   3. Program the iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img on SD Card using Balena Etcher Software using steps similar to https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/setting-up-the-sd-card-image.html

-Insert the Programmed SD Card in KV260/KR260 board.
+Insert the Programmed SD Card in KV260/KR260 board and power ON the board.
+Connect to the board using serial terminal with baud rate:115200

 Once linux boots up, use the below credentials to login and change password when prompted
 ```
 username: ubuntu
 password: ubuntu